Barile-Macchia resolutions

 Then $I(\T)= (xy^2,xu,yz^2,y^2v,z^2w)$.
 As in cycles and paths, one can obtain a weighted naturally oriented tree from $\T$ by sinking and ironing operations to $\T$.
 After sinking $\T$, we obtain $I(\T_{\sink})= (xy^2,xu,yz,y^2v,zw)$.
 The total Betti numbers of $R/I(\T)$ and $R/I(\T_{\sink})$ both equal $(1,5,7,3)$.

-Before ironing $\T_{\sink}$, one needs to start by choosing a vertex to serve as the root of the new weighted oriented tree.
-We observe that the edge ideals of these new weighted naturally oriented trees coincide for roots $y,z, w$ and $v$.
-Let $I_1$ be that ideal, i.e., $I_1=(x^2y,xu,yz,yv^2,zw)$.
-Furthermore, edge ideals for roots $x$ and $u$ are the same.
-Let $I_2$ be the edge ideal for these roots where $I_2=(xy^2,xu,yz,yv^2,zw)$.
-The total Betti numbers of $R/I_1$ and $R/I_2$ are both equal $(1,5,8,5,1)$.

-Furthermore, one can verify with Macaulay2 \cite{M2} that there are no weighted naturally oriented trees on 6 vertices with the total Betti numbers $(1,5,7,3)$.
-Note that there are a finite number of them as one needs to only consider the trees with vertex weights one or two, i.e., $\w(V(\T)) \subseteq \{1,2\}$ for a weighted naturally oriented tree $\T$, due to Propositions \ref{blockendforest}, \ref{prop:bridgeforest}, and Theorem \ref{thm:morseminimalforest}. \end{example}
+On the other hand, it is not possible to preserve the total Betti numbers after ironing $\T_{\sink}$.
+In fact, one can verify with Macaulay2 \cite{M2} that there are no weighted naturally oriented trees on 6 vertices with the total Betti numbers $(1,5,7,3)$.
+Note that there are a finite number of them as one needs to only consider the trees with vertex weights one or two, i.e., $\w(V(\T)) \subseteq \{1,2\}$ for a weighted naturally oriented tree $\T,$ due to Propositions \ref{blockendforest}, \ref{prop:bridgeforest}, and Theorem \ref{thm:morsefriendlyforest}. \end{example}